AMAZING KENYA SAFARI | KENYA SAFARI HOLIDAYS | KENYA BUDGET SAFARIS | SAFARI IN KENYA

 If you’re not trying to catch the Great Migration, you have more choice in terms of the best time to go on safari season.
 Generally, the best time to travel is during the dry seasons (January to February or June to October).
 At these times, animals are easier to spot not only because the bush is less dense, but because the scarcity of water means that they spend much of their time around the waterholes.
 The short wet season also has its benefits.
 At this time, the parks are beautifully green and there are far fewer tourists.

 The Best Time to Climb Mount Kenya

-The best (and safest) time to climb Mount Kenya is during the dry seasons.
+The best time to climb Mount Kenya is during the dry seasons.
 January, February, and September are generally considered the most reliable months in terms of weather—at these times, you can expect clear, sunny days with enough warmth to counteract the chilly nights brought on by high elevation.
 July and August are also good months and can provide an alternative option for those who prefer their routes less crowded.
 Whatever time of year you decide to attempt the summit, make sure to pack for every occasion, as temperatures and weather can both change dramatically depending on the time of day and your elevation.

 BEST SAFARI IN KENYA | KENYA SAFARIS | KENYA SAFARI HOLIDAYS